-To make your connection as metered and limit/monitor your internet usage, Windows has enabled its users to set their connection as a metered.
-The tools come in handy when you are traveling or using a limited internet.
-The following Guide is all about instructing you how to set up a metered internet connection in Windows 10 and answering frequently asked questions at the end.
+Setting up a Windows 10 metered connection to limit/monitor your internet usage comes in handy when you are traveling or using a limited internet.
+Windows has enabled its users to set their connection as a metered easily.
+The following Guide is all about instructing you on how to set up a metered internet connection in Windows 10 and answering frequently asked questions at the end.

 What is a Metered Connection?

 A metered connection on Windows 10 means Windows would track the amount of data used.
 Hence you’d know how much data you have consumed if you are using a limited internet plan.
 A metered connection has another benefit.
 It stops Windows from updating automatically without turning them off manually.
 Background data usage from services Windows Modules Installer Worker like will also be automatically limited by Windows and current downloads will be paused.

 Method 1: Set as Windows 10 Metered Connection Using Wifi

 - Click on the WIFI button in Windows taskbar(Bottom Right)

 - Select the Wifi you are connected to